dwillis/building-with-llms-umd/docs/prompting.md

     "model": "gpt-4.1-mini",
     "stream": true,
     "messages": [
-      {"role": "user", "content": "Ten pun names for a teashop run by a pelican and a walrus"}
+      {"role": "user", "content": "Ten pun names for a teashop run by a terrapin and a blue crab"}
     ]
   }'
 ```